-I was trembling with all my being.
-My determination did not waver.
-One week later, I excitedly headed for the Pont des Arts.
-The Paris air had never seemed so charged with magnetic electricity, inexpressible possibilities, mad dreams.
+I was trembling.
+That night, I excitedly headed for the Pont des Arts.
+The cold Paris air felt so full of electricity and unfettered possibility.
 By the light of a streetlamp, on the almost deserted bridge, I saw a silhouette step forward and then turn toward me.
 I approached, hypnotized.
-And then…but Solal can tell it better than I can," I said, turning toward the front door.
+And then…but Sam can tell it better than I can," I said, turning toward the front door.

-Ten pairs of eyes imitated mine Like them, I held my breath.
-My eyes were riveted on the door.
+Ten pairs of eyes moved with mine.
+Like them, I held my breath.
+My eyes stayed glued on the door.
 One second.
 Ten.
 One minute.
-The door did not open.
-Finally, the applause burst forth, uncertain at first and then resounding.
+But the door did not open.
+The room was silent.
+Then applause burst out, uncertain at first, then resounding.

 Translated by Kate Deimling